konflux-ci/release-service-catalog/pipelines/rh-push-to-external-registry/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 4.1.1
+- Added `when` clause to
+  `push-snapshot`,
+  `collect-pyxis-params`,
+  `create-pyxis-image` and
+  `run-file-updates`  task in the pipeline to ensure it only executes when the `apply-mapping` task indicates that mapping was successful.

 ## Changes in 4.1.0
 - Remove push-sbom-to-pyxis.
 It has been replaced by manifest-box.